secretstartups/handbook/infrastructure/production/readiness/index.html.md

 designing the service and take them into consideration, so when it comes to writing the actual production readiness review you already addressed most of them.

-If it's not clear on what is needed to make a service scale for GitLab.com, engage with SRE on the design phase to receive guidance on the direction.
+If it's not clear on what is needed to make a service scale for GitLab SaaS, engage with SRE on the design phase to receive guidance on the direction.

 ## Starting a proposal